vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 The [SAP Cloud Connector](https://tools.hana.ondemand.com/#cloud) must be installed in the on-prem side of the SAP system.
 To connect it to the BTP portal, follow these steps:

-1. Configure the installed instance of the Cloud Connector through https://localhost:8443/.
+1. Configure the installed instance of the Cloud Connector through `https://localhost:8443/`.
-2. In the Cloud Connector configuration, provide the sub-account of the BTP instance you want to connect to.
+2. In the Cloud Connector configuration, enter the sub-account of the BTP instance you want to connect to.
 You need the ID and region.
 You can look these up directly in BTP.
 3. In the sub-menu of the sub-account, select **Cloud to on-premises** and create a new **Mapping virtual to Internal System**.
 In our case, the system is an ABAP system.
-4. Enter all the typical attributes, like application host, instance number, and credentials for logging into the system.
+4. Enter all the standard attributes, like application host, instance number, and credentials.
 5. Below the system entry, provide the resources you want to connect to.
-That's the name of our function module.
-The following screenshot shows the configured sub-account, mapped system and resource.
+That's the name of your function module.
+The following screenshot shows the configured sub-account, mapped system, and resource.
    ![image](/assets/2025-06-05/030.png)
 5. Switch to the BTP portal and select the corresponding sub-account.
 Select the **Cloud Connectors** tab.
 You can see the active connection under **Exposed Back-End Systems**.
    ![image](/assets/2025-06-05/040.png)